 Ginny joined the team in 2012 to curate personal Alzheimer’s stories submitted by advocates experiencing the disease.
 This was a logical fit given her work as a reporter and producer for National Public Radio and WBUR in Los Angeles, Washington D.C. and Boston.
 In fact, many of the same qualities and skills have been required for success at UsA2, including entrepreneurship, agility, integrity and teamwork.

-As Director of Communities, Ginny has helped launch the Activists, Clergy and Veterans Networks, Faith United Against Alzheimer’s Coalition, UsA2's Facebook Care Community, On Pluto Podcast, the A-LIST, and the guide to clinical trials "Curing Alzheimer's: Clinical Trials are the Key."
+As Executive Director of Communities, Ginny has helped launch the Activists, Clergy and Veterans Networks, Faith United Against Alzheimer’s Coalition, UsA2's Facebook Care Community, On Pluto Podcast, the A-LIST, and the guide to clinical trials "Curing Alzheimer's: Clinical Trials are the Key."
 She most enjoys her partnerships with many individuals living with dementia and care partners, who work with us to ensure that their insights are infused throughout UsA2's work.

 Ginny does not have a family connection to Alzheimer’s.
 However, her father, Jim Biggar, lived for decades with Multiple Sclerosis.
 She saw firsthand the impact of this debilitating, chronic illness on her dad, as well as her mother and the entire family.
 This experience motivates her to find solutions for the many families facing Alzheimer’s.